John-Kingham/random-old-books/README.md

 ### Lighthouse

-I tested each page using Lighthouse, using both the Mobile and Desktop Device settings (six tests in total).
+I tested each page using Lighthouse, using both the Mobile and Desktop Device settings.

 #### Accessibility and Best Practices

 These scored 100 in all tests.

-==== Performance
+#### Performance

 This score varied, ranging from 72 to 99.
 The homepage was consistently the slowest page, with the header "hero" image usually being the slowest component to load.

-The images original size was 2mb, so I used https://tinypng.com/ to reduce the size of the image to 0.5mb.
+The image's original size was 2MB, so I used https://tinypng.com/ to reduce the size of the image to 0.5MB.
 Even after this change the site's performance varied significantly, but the lowest performance score I got was 74, and in most tests the performance score was in the 80-99 range.

 ![An image of the site's lighthouse test results](docs/readme-lighthouse-results.png)